-Edited by Barney R. The file was run through Grammarly
+Edited by Barney R. The errors ar all mine.

 All of the cheating stories have their clichés – I came home unexpectedly – she (or he) stopped or slowed way down on sex – he (or she) started using anything for an excuse to start an argument – bills from hotels that you had not been to – gas receipts from areas that your spouse wasn’t supposed to be in.
 They are clichés because any and all of them have happened enough that they become somewhat commonplace reasons for adulterous divorces.